rforbiodatascience25/group_17_project/README.md

 The link to the presentation
 https://raw.githack.com/rforbiodatascience25/group_17_project/main/doc/presentation.html

-Link to the data that must be put into data/_raw is https://hbiostat.org/data/repo/support.tsv
+Create a folder called data/raw, and put the following data inside using the link provided: https://hbiostat.org/data/repo/support.tsv